auth0-tutorials/mvvm_viper/compare_mvvm_and_viper_architectures.md

 #### Presenter

 This is the central point in the VIPER architecture.
-The communication between view and the other layers (interactor and and router) passes through the presenter.
+The communication between view and the other layers (interactor and router) passes through the presenter.
 Let's see how things work by placing the following code in the **ContactListPresenter.swift** file.

 ```swift
 import Foundation